 Powered by telematics data and the Amazon Lex conversational interface, installing a Theo will in effect make your vehicle smart.

-The dashcam's ADAS (advanced driver assistance systems) include a high-definition camera with night vision, built-in sensors, connectivity to smart road infrastructure, voice alerts, and it can even coach you on your driving style.
+The dashcam's ADAS (advanced driver assistance systems) include a high-definition camera with night vision, built-in sensors, connectivity to smart road infrastructure, voice alerts, and it can even coach you on your driving style, going way beyond the scope of the best dash cams on the market right now, which are mainly aimed at recording evidence.

 CarVi uses an advanced AI algorithm to provide real-time collision and lane departure warnings.
 It's a device that's vying for the best dash cam crown.